Our Top 10 Trailing Houseplants

 These plants love light – pop them in a bright spot in your kitchen or living space and watch them thrive.
 With a little TLC, they’ll give you many months of happiness.

-The Devil’s Ivy is an interesting plant because it’ll climb or hang depending on where you place it.
+The Devil’s Ivy is a strong contender in our top 10 trailing houseplants list.
+This is an interesting plant because it’ll climb or hang depending on where you place it.
 It’s got beautiful heart-shaped leaves with yellow specks and stripes running through them, adding a touch of sunshine to your indoor space any time of year.

 The Devil’s Ivy is known by its fun moniker because it’s so hard to kill.
 It only needs a small amount of water every 1-2 weeks.
 It also enjoys plenty of humidity, so mist your plant every now and then to keep it fresh.